-Exhibit

-No Description

-4.1 Form of Series G Preferred Stock Purchase Agreement(1)

-4.2 - Certificate of Designations for Series G Convertible Preferred Stock (included as Exhibit A to Exhibit $4.1$ )(1) 4.3 - Form of warrant issued in connection with the Series G Convertible Preferred Stock financing (included as Exhibit B to Exhibit $4.1$ )(1) 4.4 - Form of Registration Rights Agreement for the Series G Convertible Preferred Stock financing (included as Exhibit C to Exhibit 4.1 )(1) 4.5 - Form of Series H Preferred Stock Purchase Agreement (2) 4.6 - Certificate of Designations for Series H Convertible Preferred Stock (included as Exhibit A to Exhibit $4.5$ ) 4.7 - Form of warrant issued in connection with the Series H Convertible Preferred Stock financing (included as Exhibit B to Exhibit 4.5) 4.8 - Form of Registration Rights Agreement for the Series H Convertible Preferred Stock financing (included as Exhibit C to Exhibit 4.5) 5.1 - Opinion of Snow Becker Krauss P.C.
-(2) 23.1 - Consent of Snow Becker Krauss P.C. (included in Exhibit 5.1 23.2 - Consent of Ernst & Young LLP, independent auditors.
-24.1 - Power of Attorney (included in signature page of registration statement as originally filed)
+Exhibit No Description 4.1 - Form of Series G Preferred Stock Purchase Agreement(1) 4.2 - Certificate of Designations for Series G Convertible Preferred Stock (included as Exhibit A to Exhibit $4.1$ )(1) 4.3 - Form of warrant issued in connection with the Series G Convertible Preferred Stock financing (included as Exhibit B to Exhibit 4.1 )(1) 4.4 - Form of Registration Rights Agreement for the Series G Convertible Preferred Stock financing (included as Exhibit C to Exhibit 4.1 )(1) 4.5 - Form of Series H Preferred Stock Purchase Agreement (2) 4.6 - Certificate of Designations for Series H Convertible Preferred Stock (included as Exhibit A to Exhibit 4.5) 4.7 - Form of warrant issued in connection with the Series H Convertible Preferred Stock financing (included as Exhibit B to Exhibit 4.5) 4.8 - Form of Registration Rights Agreement for the Series H Convertible Preferred Stock financing (included as Exhibit C to Exhibit 4.5) 5.1 - Opinion of Snow Becker Krauss P.C.
+23.1 - Consent of Snow Becker Krauss P.C. (included in Exhibit 5.1) 23.2 - Consent of Ernst & Young LLP, independent auditors.

-1. Incorporated by reference to the Registrant's Registration Statement on Form S-3 (File No. 333-40710), declared effective on July 28, 2000.
+- 1. Incorporated by reference to the Registrant's Registration Statement on Form S-3 (File No. 333-40710), declared effective on July 28, 2000. - 2.
+Incorporated by reference to the Registrant's Registration Statement on Form S-3 (File No. 333-45706), declared effective on September 28, 2000.